Library: Policy

 (E) quarterly residential progress reports; and

-(F) Form 06MP070E, Access to Home Record and Verification of Monitoring Requirement, certifying that all authorized persons accessing the service recipient information contained within the home record were informed and understand the penalties for misuse of confidential and protected information, per Section 1533.1 of Title 21 of the Oklahoma Statutes.
+(F) Form 06MP070E, Access to Home Record and Verification of Monitoring Requirement, certifying that all authorized persons accessing the service recipient information contained within the home record were informed and understand the penalties for misuse of confidential and protected information, per 21 O.S. § 1533.1.

-(2) In unusual circumstances, at the Team's request, and with Developmental Disabilities Services field administrator's written approval, a service recipient's home record or specified document types from the record may be maintained at a location other than the service recipient's home.
+(2) In unusual circumstances, at the Personal Support Team's (Team) request, and with DDS field administrator's written approval, a service recipient's home record or specified document types from the record may be maintained at a location other than the service recipient's home.

 (d) Retention.
 Each contract provider retains a record for each service recipient receiving services from the provider.